Introduction: Attribute Control Chart

 1. Create a Date Table

 A custom date table is essential for implementing a custom date scale.
 This table will include all the dates you want to display on the Power Gantt Chart.
-You can create a date table by using DAX functions or M Query.
+You can generate a date table with DAX or Power Query.

 1.1 Using DAX